OpenOverlayRouter/oor/README.md

   * 'libzmq3-dev'
   * 'libxml2-dev'

-The latest version of the LISPmob source code can be obtained from Github:
+The latest version of the Open Overlay Router source code can be obtained from Github:

-    git clone git://github.com/LISPmob/lispmob.git
+    git clone git://github.com/OpenOverlayRouter/oor.git

 Installation